 New Routes & Additions in Panorama Sector

-I bolted a few things in the right side of sector Panorama in 2018.
+I bolted a few things on the right side of sector Panorama in 2018.
 There are two completely new lines, two variations/extensions and a few bolts to establish a link.
 I think the diagrams are self-explanatory.
-I bolted the routes in July of 2018 at which time I did a lot of cleaning of vegetation and checking out some other potential lines for new routes.
+I bolted the routes in July of 2018 at which time I did a lot of cleaning of loose rock and vegetation as well as checking out some other potential lines for new routes.

-There is some possibilities for more routes, primarily in the short overhanging scoop formation on the right side of the crag.
+There are some possibilities for more routes, primarily in the short overhanging scoop formation on the right side of the crag.
 These routes would be short powerful routes at a fairly hard level, perhaps 7c to 8a+/8b is my guess.
 These hard routes would be short, around 15 to 16 meters, and powerful -- more like bolted boulder problem.
 Which would be atypical for Kalymnos.
 Additionally, there is also room for hard "techy" routes to the left of "L'homme qui tombe a spit".
 One or two lines would be possible there.
 I did some preliminary cleaning on that wall in 2018 and played around with some possibilities.
-These potential lines would be harder than any other routes on the wall if realised.
+These potential lines, if realised, would be harder than any other routes on the wall.

 The extension of "La vie salon gege" moves to the right on the upper part of the original bolt line continuing on the left leaning ramp and up on the right side of the large tufa that forms the upper part of the finish of "D.T.F.".
 The extension is just 7 meters or so with friendly bolting that is fun to climb.
 Climbing "La vie salon Gege" to the extension is 6b+ but maybe even 6c.
 I have spoken to a handful of climbers who have done the extension and most feel the grade is at 6c.